Building Catspense - From Idea to Architecture

 - Issue templates for bug reports and feature requests

 Why wait for MVP?
-I want contributors to see a working system they can build upon, rather than empty folders and TODO comments.
-First impressions matter in open source - I'd rather launch with something functional that demonstrates the vision.
+I want contributors to see a working system they can build on, not empty folders and TODO comments.
+First impressions matter in open source.

-Building Catspense as an open-source, plugin-based system means:
+Building Catspense as a plugin-based open source system means:

-- Collective Impact: Every parser someone contributes helps users worldwide
+- Collective value: Every parser someone contributes helps users everywhere

-- Sustainable Growth: The community can maintain and improve parsers over time
+- Shared maintenance: The community can maintain and improve parsers over time

-- Learning Opportunity: Great way to explore monorepo architecture, plugin systems, and open source maintainership
+- Good learning project: Monorepo architecture, plugin systems, open source maintainership

 Following Along

-Next post will probably be about setting up the initial monorepo structure and getting the first plugin working.
-Or maybe about the inevitable configuration hell I'm about to dive into š
+Next post will probably be about the monorepo setup and getting the first plugin working.
+Or about the configuration headaches that come with it.

-This is post #2 in my development journey.
-I'll share the GitHub link once the POC is ready - stay tuned for updates!
+Post #2 in my development journey.
+GitHub link coming once the POC is ready.